FormidableLabs/react-fast-compare/README.md

 * deeply compares any value (besides objects with circular references)
 * handles React-specific circular references, like elements
 * checks equality Date and RegExp objects
-* should be just as fast as [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) for general use, and faster for React use
+* should as fast as [fast-deep-equal](https://github.com/epoberezkin/fast-deep-equal) via a single unified library, and with added guardrails for circular references.
-* small: under 600 bytes minified+gzipped
+* small: under 600 bytes minified+gzipped `TODO: UPDATE.
+CURRENTLY AT 686.`

 ## Usage